learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Metaprogramming.md

 ### JSON Schema

-Every class is serialized into JSON in the following manner.
+Every class is serialized into JSON in the following schema.

 ```json
 {